 - My meal: Cannoli & Cappuccino (neither very large)

-- His meal: Chocolate chip Cannoli & Piedmonte coffee (double shot espresso, whipped cream, & cocoa power)
+- His meal: Chocolate chip Cannoli & Piedmonte coffee (double shot espresso, whipped cream, & cocoa powder)

 Petite Shell, Uptown